ibm-cloud-docs/cis/custom-rules-creating.md

 You can create, update, and delete a custom rule by using the UI, CLI, API, or Terraform.

-## Working with WAF custom rules in the console
-{: #working-with-waf-custom-rules}
-{: ui}

-This section provides the information about creating, updating, and deleting WAF custom rules in the console.

-### Creating a custom rule in the console
+## Creating a custom rule in the console
 {: #create-custom-rule-ui}

 Follow these steps to create a custom rule in the console: